Danieleg82/AzureVPN-NAT/README.md

 Set-AzVirtualNetwork -VirtualNetwork $VNET
 ```

-Let's then proceed with the creation of an extra subnet (and relevant NSG) in this new address range + a VM:
+Let's then proceed with the creation of an extra subnet (and relevant NSG if needed) in this new address range + a VM:

 In CloudShell, enter in the Challenge3 module: